kulkarnisamr/ring-buffer/README.md

 1. occurrences.txt - unique word and the number of occurrences in the log file
 2. word_count.txt - line number and the number of words that line had in the log file (this file is in `APPEND` mode, so delete it if you run the program again)

-Total time taken is printed in seconds
+Note: Total time taken is printed in seconds

 # How to run
 There are two ways to run the program.
 Both take the inputfile as an argument from the user: